On libraries and social bookmarking sites

 I need to look more closely at what libraries are already doing with social bookmarking sites.
 I also need to look more closely at what libraries are doing with Flickr and social photosharing sites.
 I will share more ideas on this later.

-2 Responses to “On libraries and social bookmarking sites”
+2 thoughts on “On libraries and social bookmarking sites”